binary-butterfly/validataclass/docs/03-basic-validators.md

 validator.validate("2020-12-31T23:00:00-01:00")  # -> datetime(2021, 1, 1, 0, 0, tzinfo=timezone.utc)
 validator.validate("2022-01-01T00:00:00+01:00")  # -> datetime(2021, 12, 31, 23, 0, tzinfo=timezone.utc)

-# These will all raise DateTimeRangeError(lower_boundary='2021-01-01T00:00:00+00:00', upper_boundary='2021-12-31T23:59:59.999999+00:00')
+# These will all raise a DateTimeRangeError with lower_boundary and upper_boundary set to the datetime range
 validator.validate("2020-12-31T23:59:59Z")       # raises DateTimeRangeError
 validator.validate("2022-01-01T00:00:00Z")       # raises DateTimeRangeError
 validator.validate("2021-01-01T00:00:00+01:00")  # raises DateTimeRangeError
 validator.validate("2021-12-31T23:59:59-01:00")  # raises DateTimeRangeError

-# DateTimeOffsetRange: Specify a datetime range using a pivot datetime and two offsets (allows all datetimes "around" the pivot datetime
+# DateTimeOffsetRange: Specify a datetime range using a pivot datetime and two offsets (allows all datetimes
-# plus/minus the offsets), e.g. all datetimes between pivot_datetime - 5 minutes and pivot_datetime + 10 minutes:
+# "around" the pivot datetime plus/minus the offsets), e.g. all datetimes between pivot_datetime - 5 minutes and
+# pivot_datetime + 10 minutes:
-validator = DateTimeValidator(DateTimeFormat.REQUIRE_UTC, datetime_range=DateTimeOffsetRange(
+validator = DateTimeValidator(
+    DateTimeFormat.REQUIRE_UTC,
+    datetime_range=DateTimeOffsetRange(
         pivot=datetime(2021, 7, 15, 12, 30, 0, tzinfo=timezone.utc),
         offset_minus=timedelta(minutes=5),
-    offset_plus=timedelta(minutes=10)
-))
+        offset_plus=timedelta(minutes=10),
+    ),
+)

+# Valid datetimes in the specified datetime range
 validator.validate("2021-07-15T12:25:00Z")  # -> datetime(2021, 7, 15, 12, 25, tzinfo=timezone.utc)
 validator.validate("2021-07-15T12:30:00Z")  # -> datetime(2021, 7, 15, 12, 30, tzinfo=timezone.utc)
 validator.validate("2021-07-15T12:40:00Z")  # -> datetime(2021, 7, 15, 12, 40, tzinfo=timezone.utc)

-# These will all raise DateTimeRangeError(lower_boundary='2021-07-15T12:25:00+00:00', upper_boundary='2021-07-15T12:40:00+00:00')
+# These will all raise a DateTimeRangeError with lower_boundary='2021-07-15T12:25:00+00:00'
+# and upper_boundary='2021-07-15T12:40:00+00:00'
 validator.validate("2021-07-14T12:30:00Z")  # raises DateTimeRangeError (time fits, but day is out of range) validator.validate("2021-07-15T12:24:59Z")  # raises DateTimeRangeError (one second too early) validator.validate("2021-07-15T12:40:01Z")  # raises DateTimeRangeError (one second too late)
 ```

-The pivot in a `DateTimeOffsetRange` can also be a callable, which will be evaluated just when the `validate()` method is called.
+The pivot in a `DateTimeOffsetRange` can also be a callable, which will be evaluated just when the `validate()`
-If the pivot is undefined, it will default to the current time (in UTC and without milliseconds).
+method is called.
+If the pivot is undefined, it will default to the current date and time (in UTC and without
+milliseconds) at the point of validation.

 **Example for `DateTimeOffsetRange` with the default pivot:**